Understanding Body Composition: Fat Mass vs. Lean Mass

 Having an understanding of your body composition is essential to maintaining a healthy lifestyle.
 Body composition, in its simplest definition, is the ratio of fat mass to lean mass.
 Lean mass consists of everything that is not fat including organs, muscles, bones, tissue, and water.
 Fat mass is all the fat that is stored in the body, including in the cells and surrounding organs.
 Knowing the ratio of fat mass to lean mass can give you insight into your body’s health and how it responds to diet and exercise.

-See also How to Incorporate Cardiovascular Exercise into Your Daily Routine
+See also How to Incorporate Isolation Exercises into Your Workout Routine

 The Effects of High Fat Mass Versus Low Fat Mass on Health